 - All alcohol sales can be terminated at any time as deemed necessary by management discretion.

 Located in Suite #61 on the Oracle Suite Level and accommodating 20 guests, the Anchor Suite has a rustic and sophisticated ambiance similar to that of an old tap room.
-In partnership with Anchor Brewing, this unique space also offers an opportunity to host a private pre-game beer tasting with an Anchor Brew Master.
 For more information about this premium space, please call an Executive Sales Representative at (415) 972-2298.

-Service animals accompanying guests with disabilities are welcome at AT&T Park.
-Under the Americans with Disabilities Act, service animals are defined as dogs and, in some cases, miniature horses that are individually trained to do work or perform tasks for people with disabilities.
-Other animals are prohibited.
-Service animals must be harnessed, leashed, or tethered, unless these devices interfere with the service animal's work or the individual's disability prevents using these devices.
-In that case, the individual must maintain control of the animal through voice, signal, or other effective controls.
-Service animals must be under the control of their handler and be housebroken.
-Guests who need to "relieve" their service animal will be permitted to exit and re-enter the ballpark, subject to re-screening by security.
-Please have your ticket stamped by security personnel prior to exiting.
+Service animals are welcome at Oracle Park.
+Service animals are dogs and, in some cases, miniature horses that are individually trained to do work or perform tasks for people with disabilities.
+Emotional support animals, comfort animals, and other animals that are not Service Animals are also permitted at Oracle Park if they do not pose a safety or security risk or cause disruption to other guests.
+All animals must be harnessed, leashed, or tethered, unless these devices interfere with the service animal's work.
+Guests who need to "relieve" their animal will be allowed to exit and re-enter the ballpark, subject to re-screening by security.
+Please have your hand stamped prior to exiting.

 Artwork In The Park

 Oracle Park boasts an eclectic collection of art both inside and outside of the park.
 The interior levels of the ballpark feature murals, plaques and photography.

 The 2010, 2012, and 2014 Major League Baseball World Series Championship Trophies and Championship rings are located on permanent display on the Promenade Level directly behind home plate.